Welcome to the Help End Marijuana Prohibition (HEMP) Party of Australia.

 The HEMP Party wants to free Cannabis for all Australians.

 The HEMP Party is an organisation with the aim of endorsing candidates to contest elections to the Federal Parliament of Australia.
 Any person on the electoral roll and eligible to vote in elections to the Parliament is eligible to become a member of the HEMP Party.
 There are no initial or annual membership fees.

 We are often approached and asked “How can I help HEMP?”

-HEMP believes we will change the law by:
+The HEMP Party believes we will change the law by:

 Representative democracy commences with a simple decision by YOU to get involved.